 Children age 12 or under should always ride properly restrained in a back seat.

-If the indicator is on in the event of a crash, the passenger's airbag will not deploy.
+Objects placed on the seat can also cause the indicator to come on.
+If the indicator is on in the event of a crash, the front passenger's airbag will not deploy.